JeffreyDavidson/jeffreydavidson/README.md

   <br>

-- **inertia-forum** – A modern forum application built using the Inertia.js stack.
+- **[Inertia Forum](https://github.com/JeffreyDavidson/inertia-forum)** – A modern forum application built using the Inertia.js stack.
 This project allows users to sign up, create posts on message boards, and engage in community discussions through categorized and tagged posts.

   Key features include:
   - User authentication with sign-up and login